 In Waldorf schools the study of history begins with the ancient cultures of the East and progresses through the great civilizations of the ages.
 By studying the history of humankind, by considering the lives of others, students come to understand themselves and their own struggles for understanding and mastery of the world around them.
 Seventh graders also learn about inventions, artistic achievements, and economic structures, all within the context of major themes, such as feudalism, chivalry, Christianity, the development of Protestantism, and the invention of the printing press.

 Eighth Grade: Learning to think for ourselves

-As Eighth Graders actively begin to challenge the world around them, we study cultural and social revolutions, drawing upon themes of freedom versus equality, loyalty versus honesty—themes that often closely mirror the Eighth Grader’s own inner growth.The sciences constitute a major component of the Middle School main lesson curriculum.
-From Grade Five through Eight, students receive an introduction to the earth sciences (botany, geology, astronomy, meteorology) as well as to physics, chemistry, and human physiology.
+As eighth graders actively begin to challenge the world around them, we study cultural and social revolutions, drawing upon themes of freedom versus equality, loyalty versus honesty—themes that often closely mirror the eighth grader’s own inner growth.The sciences constitute a major component of the main lesson curriculum.
+From grades five through eight, students receive an introduction to the earth sciences (botany, geology, astronomy, meteorology) as well as to physics, chemistry, and human physiology.
 Not studied in isolation, the connections and relevance of these subjects to the human being is highlighted throughout.
 Another other common thread is that instruction in all of the sciences is directed at helping students learn to observe, to see for themselves, and to draw their own conclusions.
 Observation involves becoming aware of our assumptions and learning to let go of them.
 Only then are we truly thinking for ourselves.
 This method fosters in our students sensitivity to the world around them and a sense of responsibility for it as well as confidence in their own powers of perception, thinking, and decision making.